Jadhav to Hyderabad Fund case: How Harish Salve won it for India twice

 In 1954, the state of Hyderabad and the 7th Nizam issued a writ before the UK high court against Pakistan and Rahimtoola asking for the money to be returned.
 The writ was set aside on the ground that the courts in England were interfering with Pakistan's sovereign immunity.
 Since then the money has remained frozen.

 In 2013, Pakistan tried to bring action against the bank.
-However the bank said that there were two other claimants.
+However, the bank said that there were two other claimants.

 After the verdict, Salve said that Pakistan had issued a discontinuance notice, but India argued that the same was not in the interests of justice to withdraw the case.